Reviews You Can Rely On

 Credit: Matt Lighthart

-We did encounter some smaller issues, though, such as rounded corners and bumps throughout otherwise clean surfaces.
+We encountered some small issues with rounded corners and bumps throughout otherwise clean surfaces.
 These bumps persisted even after changing filaments to ensure no moisture contamination was to blame.
-This most likely is due to retraction or extrusion speed issues, which can be dialed in with some time and effort via the slicing software.
+Our conclusion is that it is most likely due to retraction or extrusion speed issues, which can be dialed in the slicing software as you get to know your machine.

 Ease of Use